9ar9oorbi6eer/suduko-main-main/Report.md

 There are 19 valid rows, columns, and subgrids, therefore the solution is invalid.
 ~~~

-as you can see my code has accurately identified the issues with the sudoku, it was able to identify that each thread had a mistake, proof: 27 - 3 invalid subgrids, - 3 invalid rows - 2 invalid columns giving me a total of 19 valid rows, cols, and sub-grids therfore making the solution invalid, and therfore, making my validator accurate
+As you can see my code has accurately identified the issues with the sudoku.
+It was able to identify that each thread had a mistake. proof: 27 - 3 invalid subgrids, - 3 invalid rows - 2 invalid columns giving me a total of 19 valid rows, cols, and sub-grids therefore making the solution invalid, and therefore, making my validator accurate.